mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 The few assets I kept were TinyPilot's banking and payroll accounts, as they're bound to the LLC itself.
 The problem was that I forgot to change the email address on those accounts before I handed over control of TinyPilot's email to the new buyer, so they still had `@tinypilotkvm.com` emails.

-I worked with the new owner to fix up the email address on those accounts, but I wish I'd done it myself before I transferred TinyPilot's email.
+I worked with the new owner to fix the email address on those accounts, but I wish I'd done it myself before transferring TinyPilot's email.

 ### Take even fewer dependencies on Google